Corporate Tax Rate

 Let's narrow it down and look at these corporate tax rates one by one to give you a better understanding of how they affect your corporation.

-Canada Federal Corporate Tax Rate (2024)
+Canada Federal Corporate Tax Rate (2026)

 The term General Corporation refers to a corporation other than a CCPC.
 A general corporation typically includes public companies and their subsidiaries that are resident in Canada, and Canadian-resident private companies that are controlled by non-residents.
 Manufacturing and processing corporations, known as M&P, also use these corporate tax rates.

-- Investment income of CCPCs
+- Investment income earned by CCPCs.

-General / M&P Tax Rate 2024 |
+General / M&P Tax Rate 2026 |

 |